 Cleaning the pan with coarse-grade steel wool is the simplest way to get rid of uneven seasoning.
-The pan’s surface can be made more receptive to a fresh seasoning by roughening it up.
+You can make the pan’s surface more receptive to a fresh seasoning by roughening it up.

-Then, wash the pan with soap and water after removing the old seasoning to get rid of any small metal shavings or debris.
-Towel-dry the pan thoroughly, after which you can start seasoning the pan again.
+Wash the pan with soap and water to remove any small metal shavings or debris.
+This will also help to remove the old seasoning.
+Afterward, towel-dry the pan thoroughly and start seasoning the pan again.

 What does uneven seasoning cast iron look like?

-Your pan will appear patchy if your cast iron is not evenly seasoned.
+Uneven seasoning in cast iron gives the pan a patchy appearance.
 While some areas might look gray and dull, other parts might look shiny and black.

-Instead of the entire surface of the pan being smooth and uniform, you will also notice some areas that feel rough, sticky, or raised.
+Instead of even smoothness and uniformity, you will also notice that some areas feel rough, sticky, or raised.